Seamanship: Maintenance and dry-docking

 Seamanship involves the correct and adequate maintenance of the ship’s structure and equipment to keep the vessel seaworthy.
-This involves knowledge of tasks such as painting, greasing, renewing ropes, wires and other equipment items.
-Seamanship also involves a working knowledge of the relevant wires, ropes, chains, shackles and slings onboard.
-This includes mooring ropes using to keep the vessel secure in port.
-Seamanship on some vessel types may involves being able to maintain and use marine cranes and lifting equipment if fitted on a ship.
-Larger ship types usually have a crane for cargo operations and for bringing on stores, provisions and supplies for the crew.
+This involves knowledge of tasks such as painting, greasing, and renewing ropes, wires, and other equipment.
+Seamanship also involves a working knowledge of the relevant wires, ropes, chains, shackles, and slings onboard.
+This includes mooring ropes used to keep the vessel secure in port.
+Seamanship on some vessel types may involve being able to maintain and use marine cranes and lifting equipment if fitted on a ship.
+Larger ship types usually have a crane for cargo operations and to bring on board stores, provisions, and supplies for the crew.

-Seamanship knowledge and experience is an integral part of Dry-docking.
-This includes careful planning (of all jobs, tasks and repairs), adequate preparations (eg or painting), dry-docking calculations (primarily stability and upthrust), safety within the dry-dock and checks upon departure (eg plugs returned and sealed).
+Seamanship knowledge and experience are an integral part of Dry-docking.
+This includes careful planning (of all jobs, tasks, and repairs), adequate preparations (e.g., painting), dry-dock calculations (primarily stability and upthrust), safety within the dry-dock, and checks upon departure (e.g., plugs returned and sealed).

-Lifeboat, rescue boat and survival craft maintenance and operation is an essential part of seamanship.
+Lifeboat, rescue boat, and survival craft maintenance and operation are an essential part of seamanship.
 This involves being able to operate survival craft in emergencies, but also to be able to maintain them effectively to operate in accordance with SOLAS requirements.
 The STCW Convention requires that modern seafarers be familiar with emergency operations, including fire fighting.
-Personnel at sea are required to undertake fire fighting training at shore based training establishments.
+Personnel at sea are required to undertake firefighting training at shore-based training establishments.
 It is a statutory requirement and considered good seamanship to regularly practice (drill) these skills when at sea.
 Other emergency skills include the Man overboard rescue turn.